-Our efforts to protect the information that Pinners have shared with us may be unsuccessful due to the actions of third parties, software bugs or other technical malfunctions, employee error or malfeasance, hacking, viruses or other factors.
-In addition, third parties may attempt to fraudulently induce our employees or Pinners to disclose information to gain access to our data or Pinners' data.
+Our efforts to protect the information that Pinners and advertisers have shared with us may be unsuccessful due to the actions of third parties, software bugs or other technical malfunctions, cyberattacks, employee error or malfeasance, hacking, viruses or other factors.
+In addition, third parties may attempt to induce our employees or Pinners to disclose information to gain access to our data, advertisers' data or Pinners' data.
 Further, because the login credentials or passwords employed by Pinners to access our service may be similar to or the same as the ones that they use in connection with other platforms or websites, a breach in the security of those platforms or websites can allow third parties to gain unauthorized access to Pinners' accounts on our service.
-If a third party gains unauthorized access to our service, they may post malicious spam and other content on our platform using a Pinner's or advertiser's account.
-If any of these events occur, our information or Pinners' information could be accessed or disclosed improperly.
+If any of the events described above occur, our information or Pinners' or advertisers' information could be accessed or disclosed improperly.
+If a third party gains unauthorized access to our service, they may amongst other things that could negatively affect our products and our business, post malicious spam and other content on our platform using a Pinner's or advertiser's account.

 Some third parties, including advertisers, may store information that we share with them on their networks.
-If these third parties fail to implement adequate data-security practices or fail to comply with our terms and policies, Pinners' data may be improperly accessed or disclosed.
+If these third parties fail to implement adequate data-security practices or fail to comply with our terms and policies, Pinners' data may be improperly accessed, used or disclosed.
 Even if these third parties take all the necessary precautions, their networks may still suffer a breach, which could compromise Pinners' data.

-Any incidents where Pinners' information is accessed without authorization or is improperly used, or incidents that violate our privacy policy, terms of service or other policies, or the perception that an incident has occurred, could damage our brand and reputation and adversely impact our competitive position.
-In addition, government authorities or affected Pinners could initiate legal or regulatory action against us over those incidents, which could cause us to incur significant expense and liability or result in orders or consent decrees forcing us to modify our business practices.
-Maintaining the trust of Pinners is important to sustain Pinner growth, retention and engagement.
+Any incidents where Pinners', advertisers or our information is accessed without authorization or is improperly used, or incidents that violate our privacy policy, terms of service or other policies, or the perception that an incident has occurred, could damage our brand and reputation, adversely impact our competitive position and result in significant costs.
+We may need to notify government authorities or affected Pinners regarding security incidents, and government authorities or affected Pinners or advertisers could initiate legal or regulatory action against us over those incidents, which could cause us to incur significant expense and liability or result in orders or consent decrees forcing us to modify our business practices.
+Maintaining the trust of Pinners and advertisers is important to sustain user growth, retention and engagement, and we may incur significant costs in an effort to detect and prevent any security incidents.
 Concerns over our data privacy practices, whether actual or unfounded, could subject us to negative publicity and damage our brand and reputation and deter Pinners and advertisers from using our service.
 Any of these occurrences could harm our business, revenue and financial results.

-We depend in part on internet search engines to direct traffic and refer new users to our service.
+We depend in part on internet search engines to direct traffic and refer new Pinners to our service.
 If search engines' methodologies and policies are modified or enforced in ways we do not anticipate, or if our search results page rankings decline for other reasons, traffic to our service or user growth, retention or engagement could decline, any of which could harm our business, revenue and financial results.

 We depend in part on internet search engines, such as Bing, Google, Yahoo! and Yandex, to direct a significant amount of traffic to our service.
-For example, when a user types a query into a search engine, we may receive traffic and acquire new users when those search results include Pins, boards, Pinners and other features of our service that cause the user to click on the Pinterest result or create a Pinterest account.
-These actions increase Pinner growth due to signups of new users and increase retention and engagement of existing Pinners.
+For example, when a Pinner types a query into a search engine, we may receive traffic and acquire new Pinners when those search results include Pins, boards, Pinners and other features of our service that cause the Pinner to click on the Pinterest result or create a Pinterest account.
+These actions increase user growth due to signups of new Pinners and increase retention and engagement of existing Pinners.